This story has been updated. It was originally published on November 3, 2020.

 The account manager oversees billing and invites people to join the family, but also gets to approve any purchases within Apple services.
 This is a useful safety measure if your kids are prone to buying new skins for their Fortnite characters.

-The brand new Apple One bundle, which throws several Apple subscriptions together for a lower price, also includes a Family option.
+The Apple One bundle, which throws several Apple subscriptions together for a lower price, also includes a Family option.
 It’s $19.95 a month, and includes Apple Music, Apple TV Plus, Apple Arcade, and 200GB of iCloud storage.
 If that makes more sense to you, it might be a better deal than the existing bespoke Family Sharing options.

 Google’s family sharing services aren’t quite as clear-cut as Apple’s.
 There are separate family options to share content (apps, movies, music, and even YouTube), and cloud storage, but we’ll focus on the latter.